joemaza/Lexedit/README.md

 * Import/Export stems and affixes in various formats: JSON, compressed file, (tagged) plain-text file

   Import or export stems and/or affixes for back up or sharing with a colleague.

+* Morpheme Meta Data

+  Both stems and affixes have additional information, such as meaning or lexical categories (parts of speech), to make associations easier to understand for the user.
+This information can be included in the Hunspell files.

+* Stem Relations

+  Make relations between stems, for example, specify roots, irregular formations, derived formations and other formations that are not easily determined or specified by affixation.

 * *Ad Hoc* Validation